jezzsantos/saastack/docs/design-principles/0090-authentication-authorization.md

 ### Password Credential Authentication

-Out of the box, we will offer Password-Credential authentication via the `IPersonCredentialsApplication`
+Out of the box, we will offer Password-Credential authentication via the `IIdentityServerCredentialsService`, which is implemented natively.

 This will enable quick adoption of the SaaS product, and a foundation to extend out into SSO and 3rd party identity solutions later.

-We are providing support for password authentication in a standalone "Identities" subdomain to provide all the services around password management.
-This whole subdomain/module can then either be extended later, or deleted, and replaced with integration to 3rd parties.

 Today it manages these aspects of identity: Authentication via Password, Email Registration Confirmation.
-Password Reset, 2FA, API key management, etc.
+Password Reset, 2FA (Email, SMS or Authenticator App code), API Key management, etc.

 #### Passwords